Q: Are FM ACOUSTICS products available ex stock now?

 Q: I bought some P.I.T. interconnect cable over the internet but the performance is disappointing compared to the ones I had bought previously from your distributor here.
 This is lack of quality control!

-A: Enquiries have shown that you are a victim of one of the unscrupulous wheeler-dealers that offer fake copies of P.I.T cables.
-As they look similar to the originals some users have been tricked into believing that these are originals.
+A: Checks have shown that you are a victim of one of the unscrupulous wheeler-dealers that offer fake copies of P.I.T cables.
+As they look similar to the originals some users have been tricked into believing that they are receiving originals.

 Actually, it was interesting that since the time the first fakes copies have appeared the order influx for our cables has increased considerably...